aileot/nvim-thyme/README.md

 ## Alternatives

-- [aniseed][] provides clojure-like interfaces.
+- [aniseed][] provides Clojure-like interfaces.
 I've never used it.
 - [hotpot.nvim][] loads fennel first.
 I've been indebted so long.
 Big thanks.
 - [nfnl][] compiles to the `lua/`.
 - [tangerine.nvim][] suggests to start the missing `init.fnl` from